AdaCore/training_material/courses/ada_essentials/240_tasking/01-intro.rst

   * Multiple simultaneous readers
   * One writer at a time

-    * All other access blocked during write
+    * All other accesses blocked during write

 * Tasks can wait for or block other tasks